KwatMDPhD/Note/name.md

-Use two characters.
+Use 2 characters.

-Pluralize by adding an underscore.
+Pluralize by adding 1 underscore.

 Differentiate by numbering (name "string 1" and "string 2" as `s1` and `s2`) and shifting (name "path" and "pair" as `pa` and `ai`).

-Use one uppercase for matrices.
+Use 1 uppercase for matrices.

 Uppercase global ones.